It’s fair to say that Bali isn’t the smallest of islands and it can take a few hours to travel from one edge to the other.

 How Do You Get An International Driving Permit?

-You need to get an international driving permit in your own country before you come to Bali.
-While foreigners can get an international driving license in Bali, they can only do so if they are an expatriate with a local ID known as a “KITAS”.
+You need to grab an international driving permit in your home country before heading to Bali.
+While it’s possible for foreigners to get an international driving licence in Bali, that option is only available for expatriates who have a local ID known as a “KITAS.”

-This process takes about 5 to 7 days.
-If your Bali vacation is coming up sooner than that, then if you live in New South Wales, you can visit a Service NSW Center or mobile service centre to get one on the same day.
-You may need a passport-style photo to go with the application for the international driver’s license.
+This process usually takes about 5 to 7 days.
+If your Bali holiday is coming up sooner than that, people in New South Wales can head to a Service NSW Centre or the mobile service centre to sort it out on the same day.
+Just a heads up, you might need a passport-style photo for your international driver’s licence application.

 This process changes in other states and it can be very different in other countries.